ShareChat: A Dataset of Chatbot Conversations in the Wild: Appendix

-We provided the prompts used for the conversation completeness analysis with Qwen3-8B, adapted from the DeepEval framework in this section.
+Figure~\ref{fig:completeness_scores} shows the conversation-level completeness scores, where ChatGPT, Claude, and Perplexity all achieve median scores of 1.0, while Gemini's median is 0.833 and Grok's median is 0.900.
+Figure~\ref{fig:completeness_intentions} shows the number of intentions across platforms.

+The prompts used are as follows.
 To handle conversations that exceed the 40,960-token context limit of Qwen3-8B, we apply token-based truncation to assistant responses while preserving all user content, and we exclude conversations requiring severe truncation (retaining less than 80\% of content) to maintain evaluation quality.